nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

         version: '1'
 ---
 {{! excerpt}}
-Nuxeo Studio is a SaaS (Software as a Service) application for every step to configuring Nuxeo products.
-It enables to develop new applications from the Nuxeo Platform without writing code.
+Nuxeo Studio is a SaaS (Software as a Service) application to configure the Nuxeo Platform easily which enables to develop new applications without writing code.
 {{! /excerpt}}

 **Nuxeo Studio consists in:**